johncprograms/text_editor/README.md

 But it works for me, and hey, you might find some interesting code in there.

 # credits
-* Sean Barret for https://github.com/nothings/stb/blob/master/stb_truetype.h, which is included in the repo, or at least on old version of it.
+* Sean Barrett for https://github.com/nothings/stb/blob/master/stb_truetype.h, which is included in the repo, or at least on old version of it.
 * Myself, of course!

 # logistics